kevgo/text-runner/README.md

 ## Formatters

-Tutorial Runner supports a variety of formatters:
+TextRunner supports a variety of formatters:

 * __iconic formatter:__
   the most modern formatter.